 - Full Report:

-NLT Management Services, LLC, a small business of Ewing Township, New Jersey, protests the award of a contract to MartinFederal Consulting, LLC, a small business of Huntsville, Alabama, under request for proposals (RFP) No. DJA-17-AHDQ-R-0035, which was issued by the Department of Justice, Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF), for forensic and scientific laboratory administrative and technical support services.
-NLT challenges the agency's evaluation of its proposal as technically unacceptable, and the evaluation of MartinFederal's proposal as technically acceptable.
+NLT Management Services, LLC, of Ewing Township, New Jersey, requests that we reconsider our decision in NLT Management Services, LLC, B-415936.11 et al., June 19, 2020, 2020 CPD ¶ 217, denying its protest challenging the issuance of a task order to MartinFederal Consulting, LLC, of Huntsville, Alabama, under request for proposals (RFP) No. DJA-17-AHDQ-R-0035, issued by the Department of Justice, Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF), for forensic and scientific laboratory administrative and technical support services.
+NLT argues that our decision contained factual and legal errors with regard to our analysis of its challenges to the technical acceptability of MartinFederal's proposal.

 DOCUMENT FOR PUBLIC RELEASE

 The decision issued on the date below was subject to a GAO Protective Order.
 This redacted version has been approved for public release.